 Jonathan has successfully represented clients in advertising, business torts, contract, copyright, class action, cybersquatting, patent, trademark, trade dress, trade secret, and unfair competition cases in numerous federal and state courts.
 He also frequently represents clients in arbitrations and Uniform Dispute Resolution Proceedings, as well as before the Trademark Trial and Appeal Board, and the WIPO Arbitration and Mediation Center.

-As recent examples of Jonathan’s successful litigation and dispute-resolution practice, in 2020, he:
+As recent examples of Jonathan’s successful litigation and dispute-resolution practice, he:

 - Obtained a precedential TRO/PI for 3M in a Lanham Act case concerning the use of the famous “3M” marks in connection with price-gouging of PPE during COVID-19.